-Many founders tend to focus on building products but neglect the need to hire the right team.
+Many founders tend to focus on building products but neglect the need to form the right team.
 As a new company, your team matters – more than you might think.
 Hiring the right people should be a priority for every new venture.
 Their personalities, values, and actions will influence the direction of the company.
-So, it’s important that they fit into your organizational culture.
+So it’s important that they fit into your organizational culture.
 Here are five essential tips in finding the right team for your startup:

 - Build your foundation first.
 A formidable team starts with its founder.

 - Find some rock-stars.
 Consider candidates for their hard skills.
 But they must have the ability to collaborate.